1adicius/certified-kubernetes-administrator-course/docs/15-Mock-Exams/04-CKA-MockExam-2-Solution.md

      </details>

   3. Create a new pod called super-user-pod with image busybox:1.28.
 Allow the pod to be able to set system_time.
+The container should sleep for 4800 seconds.

      <details>

-     ```
+       create and edit

+         k run super-user-pod --image=busybox:1.28 --dry-run=client -o yaml > super-user-pod.yaml
+       add the below yaml config:

                  apiVersion: v1
                  kind: Pod
                  metadata:
                    creationTimestamp: null
                    name: super-user-pod
                  spec:
                    containers:
                    - image: busybox:1.28
                      name: super-user-pod
                      command: ["sleep", "4800"]
                      securityContext:
                        capabilities:
                          add: ["SYS_TIME"]
-     ```

      </details>

-  4. A pod definition file is created at /root/CKA/use-pv.yaml.
+  5. A pod definition file is created at /root/CKA/use-pv.yaml.
 Make use of this manifest file and mount the persistent volume called pv-1.
 Ensure the pod is running and the PV is bound.

      <details>